Innovate. Accelerate. Win.

 If we look at this pyramid, we can see that the cryptography we rely on is everywhere within our organizations.
 For example, you have a certificate and you use it to access your systems, but it impacts platforms and the architecture of the computer systems that you use, the ability to authorize administrative commands, even how users interact with something like online shopping.

-If I'm in an organization today, and I'm thinking about preparing for the quantum threat, the first thing I'm going to do is focus on future-proofing communications.
+If I'm in an organization today and I'm thinking about preparing for the quantum threat, the first thing I'm going to do is focus on future-proofing communications.
 Quantum computers are expected about 10 years from now.
 If they can break commercial communications, then I need to ready my communications today so that they are protected 10 years from now.
-I should start looking at solutions now to prepare and protect my communications systems.
+I should start looking at solutions now.

 As you can see, if you have not started already, it’s time to get planning!
 At ISARA, we have been working to bring the tools and the knowledge needed to face new quantum risks.
 This summer, we announced a cryptographic management platform that reveals your blind spots and most importantly, equips you to take action.
 Additionally, we have collaborated with Venafi and Crypto4A through the Machine Identity Management Development Fund to build integrations with the Venafi Trust Protection Platform to enable a quantum-safe solution that you can start using today.